-- 74.1 Read, Write Inc. provides graded texts for shared and guided reading - 74.2 Inter-active boards are used by teachers to support reading development - 74.3 Reading is not restricted to a 'scheme reading book'.
+- 75.1 Read, Write Inc. provides graded texts for shared and guided reading - 75.2 Inter-active boards are used by teachers to support reading development - 75.3 Reading is not restricted to a 'scheme reading book'.
 Many opportunities are provided for pupils to practise and extend their reading in other subjects and during 'Quiet Reading'.
-There will also be links to work in other curriculum areas, e.g. history, science etc. - 74.4 All children will bring a book bag into school each day - 74.5 A reading book and a reading diary will be taken home twice a week and more often if the child would benefit from more regular reading - 74.6 The teacher will provide each child with a reading book and a home/school diary - 74.7 Letters and sounds are revised three times a week during the Read, Write Inc lessons - 74.8 Individual reading: the teacher will hear each child read at least once a week and progress will be recorded on the reading record.
-The TA will also hear the child read each week - 74.9 The class teacher will hear weaker readers read at least twice a week and the TA will hear the reading on a further occasion. - 74.10 The teacher records strategies the children are using and what progress is being made - 74.11 Reading aloud: children will be given the opportunity to share their written work by reading it aloud to the rest of the class and read sections of shared text in Read, Write Inc. - 74.12 The children hear stories read aloud by the teacher - 74.13 Parents are requested always to encourage the children to read and to write positive comments in the reading diary - 74.14 Library: fiction and non-fiction books are exchanged weekly
+There will also be links to work in other curriculum areas, e.g. history, science etc. - 75.4 All children will bring a book bag into school each day - 75.5 A reading book and a reading diary will be taken home twice a week and more often if the child would benefit from more regular reading - 75.6 The teacher will provide each child with a reading book and a home/school diary - 75.7 Letters and sounds are revised three times a week during the Read, Write Inc lessons - 75.8 Individual reading: the teacher will hear each child read at least once a week and progress will be recorded on the reading record.
+The TA will also hear the child read each week - 75.9 The class teacher will hear weaker readers read at least twice a week and the TA will hear the reading on a further occasion. - 75.10 The teacher records strategies the children are using and what progress is being made - 75.11 Reading aloud: children will be given the opportunity to share their written work by reading it aloud to the rest of the class and read sections of shared text in Read, Write Inc. - 75.12 The children hear stories read aloud by the teacher - 75.13 Parents are requested always to encourage the children to read and to write positive comments in the reading diary - 75.14 Library: fiction and non-fiction books are exchanged weekly

-75 Assessment and Record Keeping
+76 Assessment and Record Keeping

-- 75.1 The children are assessed and records kept in line with the school's Assessment Policy. - 75.2 GL Assessments are used to assess reading progress. - 75.3 There will be a formal reading assessment in October and May of each year.
-The results of these tests are shared with the SENCO and Assessment Co-ordinator in the Prep School in order to monitor progress. - 75.4 RWI requires frequent phonic checks, (about every 6/7 weeks) - 75.5 Children's reading development will be evaluated on an on-going basis by the teacher/TA. - 75.6 The data from these assessments is used to: - Action any special needs provision - Group the children in groups with differentiated work. - Identify the most able and ensure provision for them
+- 76.1 The children are assessed and records kept in line with the school's Assessment Policy. - 76.2 GL Assessments are used to assess reading progress. - 76.3 There will be a formal reading assessment in October and May of each year.
+The results of these tests are shared with the SENCO and Assessment Co-ordinator HEAD OF TEACHING AND LEARNING???? in the Prep School in order to monitor progress - 76.4 RWI requires frequent phonic checks, (about every 6/7 weeks) - 76.5 Children's reading development will be evaluated four times a year through Star Reading Tests on accelerated Reader

-76 The Role of the Class Teacher
+77 The Role of the Class Teacher

-- 76.1 All teaching staff will model good reading behaviour and encourage the children to care for reading matter in our school - 76.2 All staff will ensure that their classrooms are well stocked with attractive and appropriate books that reflect the topics being taught - 76.3 All staff will ensure that their classrooms are print rich and that the books available reflect different cultures, genders and languages both in fiction and non-fiction, ensuring provision is made for those with English as an additional language - 76.4 All teaching staff will ensure that provision of appropriate literature is made for any child with Special Educational Needs - 76.5 All staff will ensure that the children will have weekly access to the school library - 76.6 All teaching staff will keep records and assessment up to date - 76.7 All teaching staff will model how good reading should sound.
+77.1 All teaching staff will model good reading behaviour and encourage the children to care for reading matter in our school

+- 77.2 Staff will ensure that libraries are print rich and that the books available reflect different cultures, genders and languages both in fiction and non-fiction.
+Provision is made by the EAL Department for those with English as an additional language - 77.3 All staff will ensure that the children will have regular access to the school libraries. - 77.4 Records and assessment of reading will be kept on the AR database.

-77 Head of English - Working with the English Coordinator in the Pre-Prep
+78 Head of English - Working with the English Coordinator in the Pre-Prep